 Watson Woodhouse Limited is a firm of solicitors authorised and regulated by the SRA.
 Our sister company, Macks Solicitors Limited is also authorised and regulated by the SRA.
-Both companies operate under a shared ownership structure, however we have safeguards in place to prevent your information being shared between the companies without your express consent.
+Both companies operate under a shared ownership structure, however we have safeguards in place to prevent your private information being shared between the companies without your express consent.

 We may refer you to Macks Solicitors Limited if you have a legal problem which falls within their area of expertise, however it will be your choice whether to take up this referral.